-Murcotts Driving Excellence, as it is known today, was started in 1971 by Jim Murcott and many will remember the company as Jim Murcott’s Advanced Driving Centre.
-Jim died tragically of a brain tumour in 2001.
+Murcotts Driving Excellence, as it is known today, was started in 1969 by Jim Murcott and many will remember the company as Jim Murcott’s Advanced Driving Centre.
+Jim tragically passed away from a brain tumour in 2001.
 He was 57.
 Jim is considered Australia's foremost pioneer of advanced and defensive driver training.

 Jim Murcott's Advanced Driving Centre was chosen by the Confederation of Australian Motor Sport (CAMS) to conduct the driver training for the celebrity race at the Australian Formula One Grand Prix in Adelaide, from 1985 until 1990.
 His career also included terms with the Ford's public affairs department and working as a journalist with Australian United Press (AUP) and on the The Age in Melbourne.
 In private life Murcott competed in motor racing events in a Lotus Super 7 and had a small collection of cars.